joergschwarzwaelder/hhc2020/Objective-11/Naughty-Nice List with Blockchain Investigation.md

 11b: Part 2

-The objective is to modify Jack Frosts block back from Nice to Naughty and to make available the hidden PDF pages by changing
+The objective is to modify Jack Frosts block back from Nice to Naughty and to make available the hidden PDF pages by changing only four bytes.
+MD5 works using chunks of 64 bytes.
+It is possible increase a value at offset #n of block #m without

 Tampering the Naughty/Nice value
 > 163070 66 66 66 66 66 **31** 66 66 30 30 30 30 30 30 36 63